OAuth 2.0 Authorization Code flow for securing server side web applications

 </html>

-• The user login URL is implemented in the /login route of the flask server.
-The authorize_redirect function will create the login URL and redirect the user to the login page of the OAuth server
+- The user login URL is implemented in the /login route of the flask server.
+The

-• The logout URL is implemented in the /logout route of the flask server.
+function will fetch and validate the access token and id token using the authorization code sent from the OAuth server - The logout URL is implemented in the /logout route of the flask server.
 The client application user session is cleared and the user is redirected to the OAuth server logout URL for logging out from the OAuth server also

-• The post logout redirect URL is implemented in the /loggedout route of the flask server.
+- The post logout redirect URL is implemented in the /loggedout route of the flask server.
 After logging out the user, the OAuth server will redirect the user to this URL of the client application

-• In this flask server, flask session is used for managing the user session.
+- In this flask server, flask session is used for managing the user session.
 Other approaches for managing user sessions like using flask-login can also be adopted.

 PKCE in OAuth 2.0 Authorization code flow

-• Proof Key for Code Exchange (PKCE) adds additional security while exchanging authorization code between client and OAuth server
+- Proof Key for Code Exchange (PKCE) adds additional security while exchanging authorization code between client and OAuth server

-• A random string (called code verifier) is generated and the hash of it (called code challenge) is sent along the login request to OAuth server
+- A random string (called code verifier) is generated and the hash of it (called code challenge) is sent along the login request to OAuth server

-• After successful login by the user and receiving authorization code by client, the client sends the code verifier along with the client credentials in the token request.
+- After successful login by the user and receiving authorization code by client, the client sends the code verifier along with the client credentials in the token request.
 The OAuth server validates the token request by verifying the code challenge and code verifier

-• By adopting PKCE, even if the authorization code is sniffed by the malicious parties, they cannot impersonate the client since the code verifier does not leave the client till the token request
+- By adopting PKCE, even if the authorization code is sniffed by the malicious parties, they cannot impersonate the client since the code verifier does not leave the client till the token request

-• PKCE can be added in a python OAuth client just by adding 'code_challenge_method': 'S256' in the client_kwargs while using the authlib module
+- PKCE can be added in a python OAuth client just by adding

 Video